couchbaselabs/Linq2Couchbase/docs/where-clause.md

 # Filtering with Where

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 The where clause is used to apply filter predicates to your query.
-It supports a very wide variety of operators and methods when translating to N1QL.
+It supports a very wide variety of operators and methods when translating to SQL++.

 ## Basic Usage